 - Free deposits and withdrawals

-- Hosts third-party trading platforms like MT4 and MT5
+- Hosts third-party platforms like MT4

 Cons

-- Limited educational materials
+- Limited learning resources

 After evaluating Pepperstone, we opened a trading account for conducting extensive tests.
 The process was quick and easy.